Play

 Read article

 Trees are therefore an important component of urban climate adaptation strategies.
-But trees also suffer from climate change, rising temperatures and longer dry periods.
-Your cooling performance depends on the water supply.
-When trees suffer from a lack of water, they can no longer cool efficiently.
+However, trees also suffer from climate change, rising temperatures, and longer periods of drought.
+Their cooling capacity depends on the availability of water.
+When trees suffer from water scarcity, they can no longer cool efficiently.
 They are also more susceptible to diseases and pests.
-Spruce trees, for example, use resin to repel bark beetles and require water to do so.
+Spruce trees, for example, produce resin to defend themselves against bark beetles and require water for this process.

-And city trees have difficult conditions anyway: Higher temperatures than in the surrounding countryside, sealed surfaces, scarce root space, road salt.
+And city trees already face difficult conditions: higher temperatures than in the surrounding rural areas, sealed surfaces, limited root space, and road salt.

-The climate is changing and this is becoming more and more visible.
+The climate is changing, and this is becoming increasingly apparent.
 Christian Hönig, tree protection expert at Federation for Environment and Nature Conservation Germany writes:

 "For the third dry year in a row, there is a risk of long-term damage to the avenue, street and park trees."